lichess-bot-devs/lichess-bot/README.md

     - `enabled`: Whether to use the book at all.
     - `book`: A nested list of books.
 The next indented line should list a chess variant (`standard`, `3check`, `horde`, etc.) followed on succeeding indented lines with paths to the book files.
 See `config.yml.default` for examples.
     - `min_weight`: The minimum weight or quality a move must have if it is to have a chance of being selected.
 If a move cannot be found that has at least this weight, no move will be selected.
     - `selection`: The method for selecting a move.
-The choices are: `"weighted_random"` where moves with a higher weight/quality have a higher probability of being chosen, `"uniform_random"` where all moves of sufficient quality have an equal chance of being chosen, and `"best_move"` where the move with the hightest weight is always chosen.
+The choices are: `"weighted_random"` where moves with a higher weight/quality have a higher probability of being chosen, `"uniform_random"` where all moves of sufficient quality have an equal chance of being chosen, and `"best_move"` where the move with the highest weight is always chosen.
     - `max_depth`: The maximum number of moves a bot plays before it stops consulting the book.
 If `max_depth` is 3, then the bot will stop consulting the book after its third move.
 - `draw_or_resign`: This section allows your bot to resign or offer/accept draw based on the evaluation by the engine.
 XBoard engines can resign and offer/accept draw without this feature enabled.
     - `resign_enabled`: Whether the bot is allowed to resign based on the evaluation.